-A trapped or pinched nerve is a common complaint which presents with a variety of symptoms.
+A trapped or pinched nerve is a common complaint that presents with a variety of symptoms.
 Whether you are experiencing pain, numbness or tingling, and you suspect a trapped nerve, our practitioners in Leeds and Manchester are here to get to the root of your pain and provide effective trapped nerve treatment.

 If you are suffering from a trapped nerve, you are likely to be experiencing the following symptoms:

 - Acute pain

 - Feelings of electric shock or shooting pains

 - Pain down the left side (could indicate sciatica)